SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ....
 ```

-To understand what the full set of keys are for `VCAP_SERVICES` have a look at the Cloud Foundry documentation on [VCAP_SERVICES](http://docs.CloudFoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES).
+A list of all `VCAP_SERVICES` keys is available in the [VCAP_SERVICES](http://docs.CloudFoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) topic of the Cloud Foundry documentation.

 Note: This provider uses the built-in .NET [JSON Configuration Parser](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Json) when parsing the JSON provided in the `VCAP_*` environment variables.
 As a result, you can expect the exact same key names and behavior as you would see when parsing JSON configuration files in your application.